Cologne-based energy startup Installion announces exit to electricity provider - Breaking Latest News

 According to CEO Meyer-Delpho, the order volume has cooled off somewhat compared to April 2022.
 This year, the company plans to install around 2,000 systems on roofs.
 Customers include companies such as Vattenfall, Eon and the startup DZ4, which rents out solar systems to private individuals.
 The new owner, Lichtblick, wants to make more use of the craftsmen’s network for himself in the future.

-Since the previous shareholders Eneco and Enercity were involved in setting up the assembly hubs, the Cologne start-up has to cede the Hanover location, including the three teams of craftsmen, to the energy supplier Eneco as a condition of the exit deal.
-Otherwise, not much will change in the Installion brand for the time being.
+Initially, not much should change in the Installion brand.
 One consideration is to operate crafts hubs as a franchise model in the future.
 The approximately 180 employees will be taken over.